-Constance Rosenblum, panel moderator.
-Ms. Rosenblum was the longtime editor of the City section of The New York Times.
-She has taught courses in cultural and urban affairs reporting at Columbia Journalism School and worked as a writer for the New York City Planning Commission, where she helped draft the city’s first master plan.
+She has taught courses in cultural and urban affairs reporting at Columbia Journalism school and worked as a writer for the New York City Planning Commission, where she helped draft the city's first master plan.
 She is the author of Boulevard of Dreams: Heady Times, Heartbreak and Hope along the Grand Concourse in the Bronx (2009).

-Alyshia Galvez, Associate Professor, Lehman College.
-Her work with Mexican migration to New York City focuses on two areas: religiosity and the role of religious organizations in channeling migrant organization and activism; pregnancy and childbirth among immigrants and the ways in which they are received by the public health system
+Her work with Mexican migration to New York City focuses on two areas: religiosity and the role of religious organizations in channeling migrant organization and activism; pregnancy and childbirth among immigrants and the ways in which they are received by the public health system.

-Setha Low, Professor, CUNY Graduate Center.
-Dr. Low, former president of the American Anthropological Association has conducted important urban research in Latin America and New York.
-She is currently conducting research on coop boards in the broader context of New York City real estate.
+Former president of the American Anthropological Association has conducted important urban research in Latin America and New York.
+She is currently conducting research on co-op boards in the broader context of New York City real estate.

-Neil Smith, Distinguished Professor, CUNY Graduate Center.
-Dr. Smith is a ground breaking geographer on space and place, focusing on processes of gentrification in a neoliberal economy.
+He is a groundbreaking geographer on space and place, focusing on processes of gentrification in neoliberal economy.